Our Impact

 Housing

-In 2023-24, almost half of the young people who came to BYS were homeless (48%).This is about the same as last year, highlighting the ongoing impact of the housing and cost-of-living crises for young people in Brisbane.
-Young people are forced to couch surf, stay in motels, sleep in cars, or sleep rough when their rents increase or when private rental options are not affordable.
+In 2023-24, almost half of the young people who came to BYS were homeless (48%).
+This is about the same as last year, highlighting the ongoing impact of the housing and cost-of-living crises on young people in Brisbane.
+Young people must couch-surf, stay in motels, sleep in cars, or sleep rough when rents rise or private rentals are too expensive.
+In 2023-24, of the young people supported by BYS:

-• 78% were living in unsafe, temporary, over-crowded or unaffordable housing.
+• 78% were living in unsafe, temporary, overcrowded, or unaffordable housing.

 #1 form of homelessness remains as couch surfing.
 28% of all young people supported.
 57% of young people who were homeless.
 Under 18s were four times more likely to be couch surfing than sleeping rough.